jeyanandhini/phase-1-Anjura/Progress.md

  ----
  - [x] **Day-89**: Had a session on internships with benefit to women in tech & on how we can proceed with making videos.

+ ----
+ - [x] **Day-90**: Learnt about heap sort and discussed about the goal we all have and the priorities we need to have.
  </details>